wildmountainfarms/solarthing/other/docs/couchdb_setup.md

 # CouchDB
 All you need is a vanilla CouchDB instance to create a usable database.
 You can download it here: https://couchdb.apache.org/

+You should setup the database as a single node.

 Once you have it running, it defaults to port 5984.

 ## Configuring SolarThing for CouchDB